akkie76/swift-design-patterns/README.md

 * [Article(en)](https://github.com/akkie76/swift-design-patterns/blob/main/article_en.md)
 * [Proposal](https://fortee.jp/iosdc-japan-2024/proposal/69b5f854-8a15-4e6a-b164-1eaf858a7491)

-I'm looking forward to feedback on this article at my X account: [@akkiee76](https://x.com/akkiee76).
-Please don't hesitate to share your thoughts.
-I want to use your comments as a reference for future writing, such as what you thought was good or what you found difficult to understand.
-Also, if you have any improvements or questions, I welcome the creation of pull requests or issues.
+I look forward to hearing your thoughts and feedback on this article via my X account: [@akkiee76](https://x.com/akkiee76).
+Please feel free to send in your comments, whether it's about what you liked or what was hard to understand, as it will help inform my future writing.
+Additionally, the sample code discussed in this article is available on the following GitHub repository.
+If you have any suggestions or questions, I also welcome Pull Requests or Issues.